Baylor vs. Creighton Predictions & Picks - NCAA Tournament Second Round

 Over (145.5)

-Baylor is 17-14-0 against the spread, while Creighton's ATS record this season is 14-15-0.
-In terms of hitting the over, games involving the Bears are 17-14-0 and the Bluejays are 12-17-0.
-The two teams score an average of 153.6 points per game, 8.1 more points than this matchup's total.
-Over the past 10 games, Baylor has a 6-4 record against the spread while going 6-4 overall.
-Creighton has gone 5-5 against the spread and 6-4 overall in its last 10 matches.
+Baylor's record against the spread this season is 17-14-0, and Creighton's is 14-15-0.
+A total of 17 out of the Bears' games this season have gone over the point total, and 12 of the Bluejays' games have gone over.
+The teams score 153.6 points per game, 8.1 more points than this matchup's total.
+Baylor is 6-4 against the spread and 6-4 overall over its last 10 contests, while Creighton has gone 5-5 against the spread and 6-4 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.